-The funding we seek will enable the IFOAM Seeds Platform to fully act on Seed Sovereignty Now!
+Funding enables the IFOAM Seeds Platform to fully act on Seed Sovereignty Now!
 Our mode of working is catalytic, activating our vast and growing network.
 Our budgetary requirements to manifest our workplan and strategy are relatively speaking low.
 In essence, our role is to: